tjd1234/cmpt120fall2022/lectures/lecture18/lecture18notes.md

 ## Lecture 18 Notes

-This lecture is a case study in the problem of converting to and from binary numbers.
+This lecture is a case study of converting to and from binary numbers.
+It's good practice with loops, and computational thinking.

 ### Base-10 Numbers